 Your child custody order was recently implemented, but unfortunately, it is no longer working well for you or your child.
 You want to modify the current child custody order so that it better suits your current situation, but you are not quite sure how to go about achieving the modifications you are seeking.
 Obtaining the legal services of a lawyer who is an expert in child custody modifications is a great place to start.
-The attorneys at Scroggins Law Group, PLLC are here for you and can advise you on making the modifications you are seeking.
 They are experienced, knowledgeable, experts in family law and child custody issues, and familiar with the Dallas County Courts.

 Child custody orders are much more difficult to change if you are seeking the modification within the first year of implementation of the child custody order than if you are trying to change the order after the first year period has expired.
 Early in the process of seeking a child custody order modification, you will want to determine how long the current child custody order has been in effect.
 The start of the first year period is determined by the date the order or agreement was made, which could be a different date from when the judge signed the order.
 There are two ways to reach a child custody agreement.
 The agreement can be reached by the parties through some type of alternative dispute resolution, or the agreement can be reached through a trial or hearing.
 If you and the other parent reached an agreement in mediation, negotiations, or some other form of alternative dispute resolution, the clock starts running for the first year period the day the parties signed the agreement.
 If you obtained the child custody order through a hearing or trial, you will use the date the judge made the decision regarding your child custody order to start the clock for the first year period.
 Again, these may not be the date the judge signed the child custody orders.